sifatsultan/js/react/my-app/README.md

 Display the location for each move in the format (col, row) in the move history list.
 [DONE] Bold the currently selected item in the move list.
 [DONE] Rewrite Board to use two loops to make the squares instead of hardcoding them.
 [DONE] Add a toggle button that lets you sort the moves in either ascending or descending order.
-When someone wins, highlight the three squares that caused the win.
-When no one wins, display a message about the result being a draw.
+[DONE] When someone wins, highlight the three squares that caused the win.[DONE] When no one wins, display a message about the result being a draw.